 Approximate completion time: DayŚ7.5 months

 NATURE OF THE WORK: Dental assistants perform a variety of patient care, office, and laboratory duties.
 They work chairside as dentists examine and treat patients.
 They make patients as comfortable as possible in the dental chair, prepare them for treatment and obtain their dental records.
 Assistants hand instruments and materials to dentist and keep patients' mouths dry and clear by using suction or other devices.
 Dental assistants also sterilize and disinfect instruments and equipment, prepare trays of instruments for dental procedures, and instruct patients on postoperative and general oral health care.

 Some dental assistants prepare materials for impressions and restorations, take dental X-rays, and process X-ray film as directed by a dentist.
-They also may remove sutures, apply typical anesthetics to gums or cavity-preventive agents to teeth, remove excess cement used in the filling process, and place rubber dams on the teeth to isolate
+They also may remove sutures, apply typical anesthetics to gums or cavity-preventive agents to teeth, remove excess cement used in the filling process, and place rubber dams on the teeth to isolate selected teeth.